Our top tips!

-Keep an eye out for those around you: if you notice changes in how they are acting or if they don’t seem like themselves, it may be a sign that they are struggling.
+Keep an eye out for those around you: if you notice changes in how they are acting or if they don’t seem like themselves, it may be a sign they are struggling.
 It will not always be obvious, and there is plenty of information online that can help you to identify signs and symptoms.

 Be a listening ear

 Often, people will be more likely to seek the support they need if they know that someone is willing to listen.
-Show that you care about them and tell them that they can feel comfortable speaking to you about anything that is on their mind or that they are struggling with.
+Show that you care about them and tell them they can feel comfortable speaking to you about anything that is on their mind or that they are struggling with.

 Point them towards resources

 Someone may not feel comfortable opening up to you, or to anyone else.
-You can mention sources of help that they could use, such as websites, helplines or professionals.
+You can mention sources of help they could use, such as websites, helplines or professionals.
 Our mentors are always available to provide guidance to you or them.

 Don't keep it to yourself if you think that someone is in danger

-If you think that someone is struggling or in danger, it is important for you to tell someone else who might be able to help.
-If they tell you that it is serious or you suspect that they are in danger, you should call 999 immediately.
+If you think someone is struggling or in danger, it is important for you to tell someone else who might be able to help.
+If they tell you it is serious or you suspect that they are in danger, you should call 999 immediately.